Table of Contents

-Correct Temperature for Bees
+The Correct Temperature for Bees

-Is Your Hive Too Hot?
+Is the Hive Too Hot?

 What to do if Your Hive Gets Too Hot

-To make sure the hive is getting enough ventilation during the summer, you should consider buying screened bottom boards.
+To make sure the hive is getting enough ventilation during the summer, consider buying screened bottom boards.
 This allows more air to enter and reduce the work required on the part of the bees in keeping the hive sufficiently ventilated.